rheapaul123/ODT-2026-Ratatwang/README.md

 How did the project change from the initial idea?

 **Response:**
-`[riginally, a single servo was intended to control the mechanism, but the structure proved too heavy, requiring design adjustments to reduce load.
+`[Originally, a single servo was intended to control the mechanism, but the structure proved too heavy, requiring design adjustments to reduce load.
 Mechanical components such as 3D-printed pulleys were replaced with a simpler wire-based system due to size limitations.
 Additionally, the overall experience was enhanced by introducing features like a visual loading sequence before gameplay, improving usability and making the interaction more engaging and polished.]`

 ---